Michigan Probate Courts

 The probate court traditionally has had exclusive jurisdiction in such matters as juvenile delinquency, abuse and neglect, adoptions, administration of estates and trusts, guardianships and conservatorships and mental commitments.

 In 1998, the Legislature created the family division in the circuit court and moved juvenile delinquency, abuse and neglect, adoptions, name changes, emancipation of minors, waivers of parental consent and other ancillary family matters from the probate court to the circuit court.
-The probate court now hears cases pertaining to guardianships, conservatorships, the commitment for hospital care of the mentally ill and administration of estates and trusts.
+The probate court now hears cases pertaining to guardianships, conservatorships, the commitment for hospital care of the mentally ill, and administration of estates and trusts.
+However, the probate court isn’t needed at all times regarding these instances.

 Probate judges are elected on a nonpartisan ballot for six year terms, subject to the same requirements as other judges.
 The Legislature sets the salary for probate judges.